josephpellumbi/josephpellumbi/README.md

 - # 👋 Hi, I'm @josephpellumbi

 I have a strong passion for solving complex business problems through data-driven insights.
 My expertise lies in leveraging data analytics and business intelligence tools to drive actionable insights for better decision-making.
-I recently graduated with a Master's in Business Analytics and I am actively seeking full-time opportunities to put my passion to work.
+I recently graduated with a Master's in Business Analytics and I am actively seeking full-time and internship opportunities to put my passion to work.

 ---